telerik/blazor-docs/components/tilelayout/overview.md

 <style>
     .tile-with-overflow .k-card-body {
-        overflow: scroll; /* choose a value that fits your needs */ }
+        overflow: scroll !important; /* choose a value that fits your needs */ }
 </style>
 ````